js1972/js1972.github.io/_posts/2016-05-11-test-new-blog-platform.markdown

 Any pictures or linked files are stored in the assets folder.

-Note I have some sample blogs already in here - these were not written by me but are just some dummy entries while I get this setup properly.
+Note I have some sample blogs already in here - these were not written by me but are just some dummy entries for testing.